cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 this work so that redeployments don't disrupt your progress, particularly those that would impact logsearch.

+### Checklist

+The steps to restore data from S3 are:

+1. Create a custom logstash.conf for the restore operation

 ### Create a custom logstash.conf for the restore operation

 Log into any `ingestor` node and make a copy of its current logstash configuration.